 This annual lecture was created in 2005 through a gift to the Schindler family from the Saint Agnes Cancer Center.
 Emily Schindler was an 18-year-old freshman at Frostburg State University and a member of the SPY swim team in Severna Park, Maryland, when she was tragically killed in a car accident in 2004.

 Registration begins at 8:30 a.m. and a light breakfast will be provided.
-Maryland Board social workers can earn three Category 1 continuing education credits.
+Maryland Board social workers can earn three Category 1 continuing education credits and counselors and therapists in Maryland can earn three Category A continuing education units.
 Preregistration is required and can be completed at hospicechesapeake.org/event/schindler-lecture-2019.
 The cost is $40, plus a $2.99 online fee.

 For details, call 888-501-7077 or email email@example.com.

 Dr. Carla Dahl is professor of Congregational and Community Care at Luther Seminary in St. Paul, Minnesota.
 She has trained therapists and clergy since 1993 and has a private counseling and consulting practice, working with individuals, couples and groups around issues of grief, spirituality, relationships and life transitions.
 Dahl has studied the effects of ambiguous loss for 30 years and has coauthored several chapters on how to support individuals and families in dealing with this stressful experience.

 The Maryland Board of Social Work Examiners certifies that this program meets the criteria for 3.0 credit hours of Category 1 continuing education for Social Workers in Maryland.
 The Maryland Board of Professional Counselors and Therapists certifies that this program meets the criteria for 3.0 credit hours of Category A continuing education for Counselors and Therapists in Maryland.